gwaldron/osgearth/docs/source/references/symbology.rst

 These are the basic value types.
 In the symbol tables on this page, each property includes the value type in parantheses following its description.

-                          format #RRGGBB or #RRGGBBAA.
-(Example: #FFCC007F)
   :float:                 Floating-point number
   :float with units:      Floating-point number with unit designator, e.g.
                           20px (20 pixels) or 10m (10 meters)
-  :HTML Color:            Color string in hex format, as used in HTML; in the
+  :HTML_Color:            Color string in hex format, as used in HTML; in the
+                          format #RRGGBB or #RRGGBBAA.
+(Example: #FFCC007F)
   :integer:               Integral number
-  :numeric-expr:          Expression (simple or JavaScript) resolving to a number
+  :numeric_expr:          Expression (simple or JavaScript) resolving to a number
   :string:                Simple text string
-  :string-expr:           Expression (simple or JacaScript) resolving to a text string
+  :string_expr:           Expression (simple or JacaScript) resolving to a text string
-  :uri-string:            String denoting a resource location (like a URL or file path).
+  :uri_string:            String denoting a resource location (like a URL or file path).
                           URIs can be absolute or relative; relative URIs are always relative to the location of the *referrer*, i.e. the entity that requested the resource.
 (For example, a relative URI within